drocheam/optrace/docs/source/usage/plots.rst

    img = ot.presets.image.hong_kong([2, 2])
    otp.image_plot(img)

-We can use
 The additional parameter :python:`log` is used to scale the image values logarithmically.
 Provide :python:`flip=True` to rotate the image by 180 degrees around the optical axis.
-This is useful when the desired image is flipped due to the system's imaging.
+This option is most commonly used for flipping images from a system with negative magnification.

 .. testcode::

    otp.image_plot(img, title="Title 123", log=True, flip=True)

-**Image Cut**
+**Image Profile**

-For plotting an image profile the analogous function :func:`image_profile_plot <optrace.plots.image_plots.image_profile_plot>` is applied.
+For plotting an image profile, the analogous function :func:`image_profile_plot <optrace.plots.image_plots.image_profile_plot>` is applied.
-It additionally requires a profile parameter :python:`x` or :python:`y` that specifies the profile coordinate.
+It requires an additional profile parameter :python:`x` or :python:`y` that specifies the profile coordinate.

 .. testcode::

    otp.image_profile_plot(img, x=0)

-Supporting all the same parameters as for :func:`image_plot <optrace.plots.image_plots.image_plot>`, the following call is possible:
+Supporting the same parameters as for :func:`image_plot <optrace.plots.image_plots.image_plot>`, the following call is valid:

 .. testcode::

    otp.image_profile_plot(img, y=0.2, title="Title 123", log=True, flip=True)

-.. list-table:: Exemplary image plot and image profile plot from the :ref:`example_prism` example.
+.. list-table:: Example image plot and image profile plot from the :ref:`example_prism` example.
    :class: table-borderless

    * - .. figure:: ../images/color_dispersive2.svg